leon-thomm/Ryven/docs/README.md

 _target_ can be _global_ or _error_ which addresses the global messages log or the error log.

-A node instance can also request new logs using
+A node can also request new logs using

 > self.new_log(title: str)

-One node instance can hold mutliple personal logs.
+One node can hold mutliple personal logs.
 When using logs, don't forget to add

 > mylog.removing()